Are Homemade Doughnuts Worth the Effort and Fire Hazard?

 Over Easy is a weekly food column by a 20-something woman who can barely cook an egg and just wants to learn how to throw together an elegant three-course meal for her friends.

 When I was growing up, adults told me I would grow out of my sweet tooth.
 Like, once I hit my 20s and had to hold down a job and pay rent, some physiological change would come over me and instead of buckets of M&Ms and sour candies I would crave cilantro and fiber and philosophy.
 Well, they were wrong.
-At 26, I have the palate of a crazed fourth grader.
+At 26, I have the palate of a crazed fourth-grader.
 I love cookies and cake and drugstore candy and ice cream and if I didn’t think my organs would eventually caramelize and shut down, that’s all I would eat.
 And doughnuts.
 I love doughnuts.

 The first time I ever had one I was 11 years old and visiting my grandparents.
 (My parents “don’t like sweets,” which is terrible and I feel sorry for them, and also means that most of my formative sugar-based experiences took place outside the home.)
 When my grandma came back from the store with a dozen Krispy Kremes, my eyes bugged out of my skull and my tongue unfurled from my mouth like a carpet and steam blew out of my ears.
 And then I ate one.
 It was transcendent.